-Drug Headache Abdominal pain Anorexia Insomnia Stimulants dexmethylphenidate (Focalin) nr 15 (6) 6 (1) nr dexmethylphenidate (Focalin XR) 25 (11) nr reported reported Dextroamphetamine (Dexedrine, DextroStat) reported nr reported reported lisdexamfetamine (Vyvanse) 12 (10) 12 (6) nr 19 (3) methamphetamine (Desoxyn) reported nr nr reported methylphenidate ER (Concerta) 14 (10) 7 (1) 4 (0) 4 (1) methylphenidate ER (Metadate CD) 12 (8) 7 (4) 9 (2) 5 (2) methylphenidate ER (Ritalin LA) >5 (nr) >5 (nr) >5 (nr) >5 (nr) methylphenidate IR and ER (Methylin, Ritalin, Methylin ER, Metadate ER) reported reported reported reported methylphenidate transdermal (Daytrana) nr nr 5 (1) 13 (4) mixed salt amphetamines IR (Adderall) reported nr reported reported mixed salt amphetamines (Adderall XR) reported 14 (10) 22 (2) 17 (2) Non-Stimulants atomoxetine (Strattera) 27 (25) 20 (16) 14 (6) 2 (≥2) modafinil (Provigil) 34 (23) 1 (≥1) 4 (1) 5 (1)
+Drug Headache Abdominal pain Anorexia Insomnia Stimulants dexmethylphenidate (Focalin) 116 nr 15 (6) 6 (1) nr dexmethylphenidate (Focalin XR) 117 25 (11) nr 30 (9) reported dextroamphetamine (Dexedrine, DextroStat, Liquadd) 118,119 reported nr reported reported lisdexamfetamine (Vyvanse) 120 12 (10) 12 (6) nr 19 (3) methamphetamine (Desoxyn) 121 reported nr nr reported methylphenidate ER (Concerta) 122 14 (10) 7 (1) 4 (0) 4 (1) methylphenidate ER (Metadate CD) 123 12 (8) 7 (4) 9 (2) 5 (2) methylphenidate ER (Ritalin LA) 124 >5 (nr) >5 (nr) >5 (nr) >5 (nr) methylphenidate IR (Methylin, Ritalin) 125 reported reported reported reported methlyphenidate ER (Methlin ER, Metadate ER) 126 reported reported reported reported methylphenidate transdermal (Daytrana) 127 nr nr 5 (1) 13 (4) mixed salt amphetamines IR (Adderall) 128 reported nr reported reported mixed salt amphetamines (Adderall XR) 129 reported 14 (10) 22 (2) 17 (2) modafinil (Provigil) 130 34 (23) 1 (≥1) 4 (1) 5 (1) Non-Stimulants atomoxetine (Strattera) 131 27 (25) 20 (16) 14 (6) 2 (≥2)

 Adverse effects are reported as a percentage.
-Adverse effects are obtained from package inserts and are not meant to be comparative.
+Adverse effects data are obtained from prescribing information and are not meant to be comparative.
 Incidences for the placebo group are indicated in parentheses. nr = not reported

-Other side effects common to the stimulants include irritability, rebound, flattened affect, social withdrawal, weepiness, mood lability, tremor, weight loss, reduced growth velocity.
+Other side effects common to the stimulants include irritability, flattened affect, social withdrawal, weepiness, mood lability, tremor, weight loss, reduced growth velocity.

 The majority of patients in the pivotal phase III clinical trial of MPH transdermal (Daytrana) had minimal to definite erythema.
-This erythema generally caused little, if any, discomfort and did not usually result in discontinuation from treatment.
+Erythema generally caused little discomfort and did not usually result in discontinuation from treatment.

-Stimulants can cause unpredictable effects on motor tics, which transiently occur in 15 to 30 percent of children taking them.
+Stimulants can cause unpredictable motor tics, which transiently occur in 15 to 30 percent of children.
 Tics may appear in some patients when they are on stimulant medication and disappear with discontinuation of the medication.
-Rare patients may appear to develop Tourettes disorder when on stimulants; however, in actuality, 50 percent of patients with Tourettes Disorder also have ADHD which may present two to three years before the tics appear.
-It is believed that stimulants do not cause Tourettes (an inherited disorder), but simply unmask the disorder.
+Fifty percent of patients with Tourette's disorder also have ADHD which may present two or three years before the tics appear.
+It is believed that stimulants do not cause Tourettes disorder, but simply unmask the disorder.
 Motor and verbal tics have not been associated with atomoxetine.
-177
+132

-Cardiovascular side effects of atomoxetine (Strattera) occurring in clinical trials at a rate greater than placebo include increased systolic blood pressure (2.0 mm Hg increase versus 0.7 mm Hg decrease), increased heart rate (6.8 bpm increase versus 1.2 bpm decrease) and weight loss (0.9 kg loss versus 0.8 kg gain).
+Cardiovascular side effects of atomoxetine (Strattera) occurring in clinical trials at a rate greater than placebo include increased systolic blood pressure (2 mm Hg increase versus 0.7 mm Hg decrease), increased heart rate (6.8 bpm increase versus 1.2 bpm decrease) and weight loss (0.9 kg loss versus 0.8 kg gain).
 In a meta-analysis of 13 studies that included 272 children, ages six to seven years, 24 months of treatment with atomoxetine (Strattera) resulted in statistically significant increases in pulse and blood pressure, as well as decreases in cardiac PR interval; these changes were deemed by the investigators not to be clinically significant.